Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

 \subsection{Related Literature}

 Our paper relates to several strands of literature.
-It contributes to the extensive body of research examining consumption responses to fiscal stimulus policies.
-Most of this literature focuses on estimating the average marginal propensity to consume out of tax rebates and stimulus payments.
-See \citet{Shapiro2003,Johnson2006} for studies on the 2001 U.S. Economic Growth and Tax Relief Reconciliation Act (EGTRRA) tax rebates; \citet{Shapiro2009,Parker2013,Broda2014,Borusyak2024,Orchard2025} for studies on the 2008 U.S. Economic Stimulus Act (ESA) stimulus payments; and \citet{Parker2022a,Baker2023} for studies on the 2020 U.S. Coronavirus Aid, Relief, and Economic Security (CARES) Act stimulus payments.
-Most of these studies find MPCs ranging from 0.25 to 0.5 for nonduarble goods over a quarter,\footnote{\citet{Parker2013} find MPCs of $0.5$–$0.9$ for the 2008 stimulus.
-However, recent studies of same policy, using staggered difference-in-differences designs that account for treatment effect heterogeneity, report MPCs closer to $0.25$ over a quarter \citep{Borusyak2024,Orchard2025}.} suggesting that households save a substantial portion of cash-based stimulus payments rather than spending them.
+First, we contribute to the extensive work on consumption responses to fiscal stimulus, which typically estimates the average marginal propensity to consume (MPC) out of tax rebates or cash transfers.
+Most studies of the 2001 and 2008 U.S. stimulus programs report short-run MPCs between 0.25 and 0.5 for nondurables, though recent work using staggered difference-in-differences designs finds lower estimates around 0.25 for the 2008 payments \citep[e.g.,][]{Johnson2006,Parker2013,Broda2014,Borusyak2024,Orchard2025}.

-Our paper is most closely related to the emerging research on government-issued digital coupons, a novel form of voucher-based fiscal stimulus.
-Early examples of voucher-based stimulus include the 1999 Japan shopping coupon program and the 2009 Taiwan voucher program. \citet{Hsieh2010} and \citet{Kan2017} study these programs and estimate MPCs in the range of 0.1 to 0.4.
-Unlike traditional, physical consumption vouchers, digital coupons are distributed via mobile platforms and feature minimum spending thresholds and short expiration windows.
-Using difference-in-differences designs, \citet{Liu2021} and \citet{Xing2023} evaluate digital coupon programs in Hangzhou and Shaoxing, respectively, while \citet{Ding2025} employ a bunching estimator to study programs across multiple cities in China.
-Like studies on cash-based stimulus, these works focus primarily on estimating average effects on consumer spending. \citet{Liu2021} find that each ¥1 of government subsidy induces ¥3.4 to ¥5.8 of additional spending, while \citet{Xing2023} and \citet{Ding2025} estimate consumption responses of approximately ¥3 per ¥1 of government expenditure.
-Although coupon MPCs are not directly comparable with cash-based stimulus MPCs, these studies, together with ours, suggest that digital coupons can be an effective tool for stimulating immediate consumption, offering the government higher short-term returns than both cash-based and traditional voucher-based programs.
+Our paper is most closely related to the emerging literature on government-issued digital coupons, a novel form of voucher-based fiscal stimulus.
+Earlier examples of voucher-based stimulus include Japan's 1999 shopping coupon program \citep{Hsieh2010} and Taiwan's 2009 voucher initiative \citep{Kan2017}.
+Unlike traditional physical vouchers, digital coupons feature minimum spending thresholds and short expiration windows and are distributed via mobile platforms.
+Studies of digital coupon programs in Hangzhou, Shaoxing, and other Chinese cities estimate coupon MPCs between 3 and 6 \citep{Liu2021,Xing2023,Ding2025}, suggesting substantially larger short-run stimulus effects than those associated with either cash transfers or physical vouchers.\footnote{Compared with the existing literature on digital coupons, our setting is narrower and focuses on food delivery, a largely non-storable consumption category.}